ucsd-cse30-f17/pa4-public/README.md

 # PA4: Binary Search Tree (in C and Assembly)
 In this assignment, you will write several C functions and two ARM assembly functions.
-To implement your binary search tree, you will need to use dynamic memory allocation.
+To implement your binary search tree of strings, you will need to use dynamic memory allocation.

 ### 0. Getting Started
 The Github Classroom link for your starter code is here:
 [insert link here](http://)

 ### 1. Background
-Reading
+#### 1.1 Structs
+#### 1.2 Dynamic Memory Allocation
+#### 1.3 Valgrind

 ### 2. Functions to implement in C
 You will be implementing the following functions in the file named bst.c (we will provide a header file, bst.h, which contains the method signatures that you need).
 Please **do not modify** the signatures of any of the 9 functions listed below.